Land Rover Defender: Land Rover Ninety and One Ten

 The One Ten was launched in 1983, and the Ninety followed in 1984.
 From 1984, wind-up windows were fitted (Initial 110s had sliding panels), and a 2.5 L, 68 hp diesel engine was introduced.
-This was based on the earlier 2.3 L engine, but had a more modern fuel-injection system as well as increased capacity.
+This was based on the earlier 2.25 L engine, but with increased capacity.
 A low compression version of the 3.5 L V8 Range Rover engine improved performance.
 It was initially available in the 110 with a Range Rover LT95 four-speed transmission with integral transfer case and vacuum operated differential lock, then later in conjunction with a high strength "Santana" five-speed transmission.